 At the left of the screen is a Netflix-like sidebar that lets you search for content or choose from your preselected profiles.

-Which devices can I watch it on?
+Which devices can you watch Disney Plus on?

 With a Disney Plus subscription you can watch up to four different shows on four different devices at once -- whether they are on the go (with offline downloads supported) or on TV at home.